 - 2 teaspoon Sesame seeds (toasted)

-- ½ Spring onion (sliced thinly)
+- ½ Spring onion / scallions (sliced thinly)

 Instructions

-- For the wasabi mayonnaise add the mayonnaise, wasabi and lemon zest into a bowl and mix well, until smooth.
+- Add the mayonnaise, wasabi and lemon zest into a bowl and mix well, until smooth.
+Cover and place in fridge until required.

 - Garnish with freshly sliced spring onion.
 Serve and enjoy!